Many patients state that their single largest concern with going to the dentist is the placement of crowns.

-Patients that have been making routine visits to their dentist are all too familiar with the traditional X-ray imaging that is employed at almost all dental offices.
+Patients who have been routinely visiting their dentist are all too familiar with the traditional X-ray imaging that is employed at most dental offices.
 However, there is a breakthrough technology that offers better imaging and improved patient outcomes.

 3-D imaging for your teeth uses a technology called CBCT or Cone Beam Computed Tomography.
-This technology can use targeted beam limitation which can reduce the exposure to radiation employed by typical X-ray imaging.
-It has an improved accuracy and image quality over traditional images and better bone quality assessment.
-All these factors lead to a complete picture for your dentist to base your treatment upon.
+This technology uses targeted beam limitation which can reduce the exposure to radiation employed by typical X-ray imaging.
+It has improved accuracy and image quality over traditional images as well as better bone quality assessment.
+All of these factors help lead to a more complete picture for your dentist to base your treatment upon.

 Utilizing this new technology results in several overall benefits for the patient and their care provider.